tiiuae/ghaf/docs/src/ref_impl/linux-router.md

     ```

 1. Set the IP address of Ethernet on Ghaf within the namespace of the Shared Connection.
-	Do not use exactly the same IP address as the router.
+	Do not use exactly the same IP address as the router, but use the same netmask.

     ```
 	sudo ip address add 10.42.0.2/24 dev eth0